datacarpentry/sql-socialsci/episodes/07- Creating tables and views.md

 The advantage of using Views is that it allows you to restrict how you see a table.
 In the example we used above it may be far easier to work with only the 6 columns that we need from the full SN7577 table rather than the full table with 201 columns.

+A View isn't restricted to simple `Selects` it can be the result of aggregations and joins as well.
+This can help reduce the complexity of queries based on the view and so aid readability.